-Located across Passage from Campbell River, Quadra Island is a place that is more relaxed than the bigger centers like Campbell River and the people who live here are kind and friendly.
-The island is full of artists, photographers, sculptors, writers and craft people who relish their slowed down pace.
+Located across the Passage from Campbell River, Quadra Island is a place that is more relaxed than the bigger centers like Campbell River and the people who live here are kind and friendly.
+The island is full of artists, photographers, sculptors, writers, and craft people who relish their slowed-down pace.

-Quadra Island has 16 developed hiking trails, varying from short to long, from flat to steep, from ocean side to deep in the rain forest to overlooking panoramic vistas.
-Thanks to hard working and dedicated volunteers, the trails are maintained and developed every season.
+Quadra Island has 16 developed hiking trails, varying from short to long, from flat to steep, from the ocean side to deep in the rain forest to overlooking panoramic vistas.
+Thanks to hardworking and dedicated volunteers, the trails are maintained and developed every season.

 The places to kayak/canoe are almost endless on Quadra Island, the saltwater kayaking is world-renowned with hidden bays, deep channels, long inlets, and the chance to see so many kinds of sea life like whales, sea lions, seals, otters, and a vast variety of birds.